SQream/pysqream/tests/README.md

 import module as is, so mode changed in pytest.ini to recommended `importlib`, which allows to use native python imports and does not affect PATH

+## Testing in Parallel

+There are a lot of integration tests without mocking, for increasing their testing speed, there is some configuration that allows to use `pytest-xdist` for parallel testing out of box.

+To do that just install:
+`pip3 install pytest-xdist`
+And add flag to use it:
+`pytest -svvx --recreate -n auto`, where auto could be replaced with a number of cores While working with xdist:
+* logs are saved in separate files for each worker with the same path and basename
+* Separated databases are created for each worker `test_pysqream_testrun_worker_gw{n}`, where n - from 0 to core_number-1

+> Without xdist flags such as `-n`, it would be run as normal pytest.

+### Issues with internal server error

+There might be error while testing with pytest-xdist from local machine outside the infrastructure, while DB is inside In that case turning of Ping helped

+> To turn-off make `_start_ping_loop` do nothing

 ## Test Coverage

 Using `coverage` package: